 Every distinct beer style has a unique history and characteristics, and is brewed using specific techniques.
 Similarly, every brewery—from the smallest local brewpub to the largest regional or national packaging brand—has its own set of brewing processes and engineering challenges.
 Brewing experts in this track will highlight current beer styles and the techniques used to brew them, as well as ways to maximize quality and efficiency in your brewery operations, no matter the size.

 Running a brewery is about more than just making good beer.
-Things like finance and accounting, human resources, staff training, and management are all just as important to keep your business healthy.
-Stay on top of the latest industry trends and learn best practices for dealing with the tough conversations in your business with the seminars in this track.
+Things like finance and accounting, hiring and staff motivation, and change management are all just as important to keep your business healthy.
+This track is intended for owners, managers, and leaders in the craft brewing industry.
+Join these sessions to open your mind, be inspired, and learn to be a more effective leader.

 Every brewery needs to be committed to fostering an inclusive and diverse craft brewing community for both brewers and beer lovers.
 This track will dive deep into the meaning of diversity, equity, and inclusion and explore ways you can make your brewery more welcoming to all.

 Brewery hospitality is about making meaningful connections with the visitors in your taproom or brewpub to keep them coming back for more.
 This track will include seminars on enhancing your customer experience, building programs for successful events and entertainment, and maintaining customer engagement during difficult times.